bartengine27/hostr/README.md

 After installing *Grafana*, you can browse to the *Grafana* endpoint (check the *Grafana* endpoint in [hosts](./playbooks/hosts)) and open the `ASP .NET Core` dashboard:

 ![ASP .NET Core dashboard](./ASP.NET%20Core%20metrics.png)

+## Certificate Authority

+Setting up a CA chain with Ansible and automating the process of generating CSRs (Certificate Signing Requests) for each virtual machine/container is a robust and secure way to manage certificates in our infrastructure.
+For developers, it is probably sufficient to generate certificates used to encrypt internal traffic and for your *public* endpoint in your LAN.
+If you'd like to publish your *public* endpoint on the Internet, you should use a CA like **Let's Encrypt**.

+1. **Ansible Roles**:
+    - **CA Role**: This role sets up a Certificate Authority (CA) and manage the CA-related tasks.
+    - **Client Role**: This role will generate CSRs for each virtual machine and handle the signing of certificates by the CA.

+2. **CA Role**:
+    - Configure the CA server: Install and configure software like OpenSSL to act as the CA.
+    - Generate the CA certificate and private key.
+    - Create necessary directories to store certificates and keys.
+    - Set up appropriate permissions to ensure security.
+    - Provide scripts or tasks to manage certificate signing requests.

+3. **Client Role**:
+    - Install necessary tools like OpenSSL for generating CSRs.
+    - Generate CSRs for each virtual machine.
+    - Securely transmit the CSRs to the CA server.
+    - Implement tasks to submit CSRs to the CA for signing.
+    - Retrieve signed certificates from the CA.

+4. **Ansible Playbooks**:
+    - Create playbooks to orchestrate the roles.
+    - Define variables for configuring each machine's CSR generation (e.g., common name, organization, etc.).
+    - Ensure that the CA's certificate and key are securely distributed to client machines.
+    - Include tasks to handle the exchange of CSRs and signed certificates between the CA and clients.

+5. **Security Considerations**:
+    - Use secure communication channels (e.g., SSH) to transmit sensitive information like private keys and certificates.
+    - Implement appropriate access controls and encryption to protect the CA's private key.
+    - Regularly rotate and update certificates and keys to maintain security.
+    - Consider implementing additional security measures such as certificate revocation lists (CRLs) and certificate pinning.

+6. **Testing and Automation**:
+    - Test the roles and playbooks in a controlled environment to ensure correctness and security.
+    - Automate the execution of playbooks using Ansible Tower, Jenkins, or other CI/CD tools.
+    - Monitor the CA infrastructure for any issues or anomalies.

+By following these steps, you can effectively set up your own CA chain with Ansible and automate the process of generating CSRs and signing certificates for your virtual machines, ensuring a secure and manageable certificate infrastructure.

 ## Proxy